-(b) Exhibitors in educational and school departments shall not be required to purchase an exhibitor's ticket.
-Any other exhibitor may be required, if no entry fee is charged, to purchase an exhibitor's season ticket at a price not to exceed that charged for a non-exhibitor's season ticket.
+(b) Exhibitors in department 35 shall not be required to purchase an exhibitor's ticket.
+Any other exhibitor may be required, if no entry fee is charged, to purchase an exhibitor's season ticket at a price not to exceed that charged for a nonexhibitor's season ticket.